 New Orleans Home Buying Step #2: Financing

 How are you going to pay for this home?
 Like most homebuyers, you will probably get a mortgage.
-With a million loan officers out there, how do you know who to work with?
+How do you know who to work with with a million loan officers out there?

 Local is almost always better.
-Finding an awesome local lender is going to make your home buying experience better.
+Finding a terrific local lender will make your home buying experience better.

 As your real estate agent, we can refer you to a great mortgage lender who will look out for your best interests.
 Whether you need down payment assistance, closing cost help, or the very best interest rate – we want to make sure you’re happy with the financing of your home.